Klaim/cpp-proposals/PXXXX Implicit Return Type.rst

 ========

 This proposal recommends an enhancement to return type deduction to allow the return type of a function definition to be inferred from a previous declaration of the same.

+(Note: references made to the existing draft standard are made against N4567_.)

 .. contents::